zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-formula.md

 ## Solution

-The`MatchedAndFormula` have 1 solution to this problem:
+The `MatchedAndFormula` has 1 solution to this problem:

 - [[Action]MatchedAndFormula](#actionmatchedandformula)